tkareine/chnode/README.md

 ## Display current Node.js in shell prompt

-You can pick up the currently selected Node.js version from `$CHNODE_ROOT` environment variable.
+You can pick up the currently selected Node.js version from `CHNODE_ROOT` environment variable.
 An example script to customize shell prompt is in [set-prompt.sh].
 Usage:

 ```
 $ source chruby.sh